diriano/labbces/content/authors/jorge-mario-munoz-perez/_index.md

 - Grad Students
 ---

-I am PhD student at PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo.
+I got a PhD degree from PPG - Ciências at the Center for Nuclear Energy in Agriculture, University of São Paulo.
 I am interested in the intersection of Plant Biology, Programing and Mathemathics.
 I have worked in Plant Biotechnology, Population Genomics, Machine Learning applied to the discovery of anti-microbial peptides.
 Currenlty i turned into Sugarcane omics, focusing on genomic resources and gene Co-expression network analysis.